-Chettinad cuisine is know for its hot and spicy dishes.
+Chettinad cuisine is known for its hot and spicy dishes.
 One of them is the Mutton Chukka, which is a traditional mutton curry cooked in the Chettinad style.
 Chukka means dry and the mutton is cooked with a wide array of spices, the most important being the special homemade Chettinad spice powder.

 Today I gave a twist to it by adding some kaffir lime leaves.
 This gave a slight refreshing lemony aroma to the dish.
 This yummy preparation can be enjoyed with either plain steamed rice, plain Biryani, jeera rice, dosa, appam, parathas or any Indian bread.
-Please check for a step by step method with pictures to prepare it.
+So check for a step by step method with pictures to prepare it.

 - 400 gms mutton on bones, cubed